|Oracle® Fusion Middleware Getting Started With Installation for Oracle WebLogic Server

 Generic Package installer — Does not include the Java Runtime

-You may select a Generic Package installer that includes WebLogic Server only, WebLogic Server with Oracle Enterprise Pack for Eclipse, or WebLogic Server with Workshop for WebLogic.
+You may select a Generic Package installer that includes WebLogic Server only, or WebLogic Server with Oracle Enterprise Pack for Eclipse.

 OS-specific installer — Includes the Java Runtime specific to the operating system on which WebLogic Server is supported.
 The installers for Windows and Linux platforms include both the Sun and Oracle JRockit JDKs.

-You may select an OS-specific installer that includes WebLogic Server only, WebLogic Server with Oracle Enterprise Pack for Eclipse, or WebLogic Server with Workshop for WebLogic.
+You may select an OS-specific installer that includes WebLogic Server only, or WebLogic Server with Oracle Enterprise Pack for Eclipse.

 When you run the Package installer, you can also select the specific product components you want to install, thereby also enabling you to minimize the installation footprint.
 However, unlike the Net installer, the Package installer does not provide for any reduction in download time or the amount of disk space required for the installation files.